Mikieb1982/the-turnstile/README.md

 ## Customising the Template

 1. **Branding** — update the CSS custom properties in `index.html` to change gradients and accent colours.
-2. **Fixtures** — edit `src/content/fixtures.ts` to swap in a different competition or off-season friendly schedule.
+2. **Fixtures** — edit `services/mockData.ts` to swap in a different competition or off-season friendly schedule.
-3. **Copy & Tiles** — adjust the hero copy in `src/components/Header.tsx` and tile content in the view components.
+3. **Copy & Layout** — adjust the hero copy in `components/Header.tsx` and the supporting view components.
-4. **Data Sources** — replace the seed fetch helpers in `src/services/matchService.ts` with API calls or additional Firestore queries as you scale beyond the MVP.
+4. **Data Sources** — replace the seed fetch helpers in `services/apiService.ts` with API calls or additional Firestore queries as you scale beyond the MVP.

 ---